jiwoosuh/CapstoneProject_WorldBank/README.md

 4. Navigate to the "visualization" page to access the interactive visualization dashboard without processing unstructured documents.

+## Support
+If you encounter any issues or have any questions, feel free to reach out at jiwoosuh@gwu.edu

-Enjoy exploring your data with Docx2Dashboard!
+## Enjoy exploring your data with Docx2Dashboard!🪄